Topological Materials Discovery from Crystal Symmetry: The First Topological Insulators

 Lastly, concurrently with the prediction of 3D TIs, researchers also proposed the existence of weak 3D TIs (WTIs).
-From a theoretical perspective, WTIs can be deformed into position-space stacks of 2D TIs that contain one 2D TI layer in each stack unit cell, where the normal vector of each 2D TI layer is oriented along the $(Z_{2,1}\hat{\bf x} + Z_{2,2}\hat{\bf y} + Z_{2,3}\hat{\bf z})$- [stacking] direction~\cite{FuKaneMele,FuKaneInversion,Moore3DTI,Roy3DTI}.
+From a theoretical perspective, WTIs can be deformed into position-space stacks of 2D TIs that contain one 2D TI layer in each stack unit cell, where the normal vector of each 2D TI layer is oriented along the $(Z_{2,1}\hat{\bf x} + Z_{2,2}\hat{\bf y} + Z_{2,3}\hat{\bf z})$-direction (the stacking direction)~\cite{FuKaneMele,FuKaneInversion,MooreBalents,Roy3DTI}.
 The three $\mathbb{Z}_{2}$-valued indices $Z_{2,i}$ are termed the weak indices, and the stacking direction $(Z_{2,1},Z_{2,2},Z_{2,3})$ is termed the weak-index vector.
-WTIs owe their name to the recognition that in samples with even numbers of layers, all of the 2D TI helical modes may be pairwise annihilated, rendering the WTI sample devoid of topological boundary states~\cite{AdyWeak}.
-Hence, few-layer WTI samples are expected to exhibit a layer-dependent 2D QSH effect~\cite{FuKaneMele,FuKaneInversion,Moore3DTI,Roy3DTI,AdyWeak,HalfQSHSCZWTI}.
-WTI phases have been predicted and experimentally confirmed through ARPES probes in BiI [\icsdweb{1559}, SG 12 ($C2/m$)]~\cite{FanBiBrWTI,BiIWTIExp} and strained ZrTe$_5$ [\icsdweb{85507}, SG 63 ($Cmcm$)]~\cite{ZrTe5Prediction,ZrTe5WTIExp}.
+WTIs owe their name to the recognition that in samples with even numbers of layers, all of the 2D TI helical modes may pairwise annihilate, rendering the WTI sample devoid of topological boundary states~\cite{AdyWeak}.
+Hence, few-layer WTI samples are expected to exhibit a layer-dependent 2D quantum spin Hall effect~\cite{FuKaneMele,FuKaneInversion,MooreBalents,Roy3DTI,AdyWeak,HalfQSHSCZWTI}.
+WTI phases have been predicted and experimentally confirmed through ARPES probes in BiI [\icsdweb{1559}, SG 12 ($C2/m$)]~\cite{FanBiBrWTI,BiIWTIExp}, Pt$_2$HgSe$_3$ [\icsdweb{185808}, SG 164 ($P\bar{3}m1$)]~\cite{Marzari3DWTIjacutingaiteTheory,Fulga3DWTIjacutingaiteTheory,Marzari3DWTIjacutingaiteExp}, and strained ZrTe$_5$ [\icsdweb{85507}, SG 63 ($Cmcm$)]~\cite{ZrTe5Prediction,ZrTe5WTIExp}.
 A WTI phase was also engineered in a graphene-like layered structure of Bi$_{14}$Rh$_3$I$_9$~\cite{EngineeredWTIGrowth}, as confirmed through bulk ARPES probes~\cite{EngineeredWTIARPES} and STM experiments demonstrating the presence of step-edge helical modes~\cite{EngineeredWTISTM}.
+Most recently, a WTI phase was identified through first-principles and ARPES investigations~\cite{SlagerWTI} of a relatively unstudied structure of RhBi$_2$ that is not recorded in the ICSD~\cite{ICSD1,ICSD2,RuckSlagerWTI}.